-As the warm weather sets in, the sunscreen debate is heating up.
-Specifically, the debate about the benefits of chemical versus physical sunscreen.
-With proponents and detractors alike, and both chemical and physical sunscreens working by absorbing and deflecting UV rays the question remains: what are the key differences between the two.
-You can determine which type of sunscreen is which by looking at the consistency and packaging.
+Quick Tip: You can determine the type of sunscreen by looking at the consistency and packaging.
 Chemical sunscreens are typically less thick and more transparent, while physical sunscreens will list zinc oxide and/or titanium dioxide in the ingredients.

 While some instinctively shy away from chemical sunscreens in favour of physical options, this can be a hasty decision.
 To help you see the complete sun safety picture, we’ve rounded up the pros and cons of both types of sunscreen.
-Read on to boost your confidence when selecting sun protection products for your family this summer.
+Read on to get the lowdown on our Anthelios sunscreen range with all the facts to hand to boost your confidence when selecting sun protection products for your family.

 According to skin experts physical sunscreens are fine particles of minerals – commonly titanium dioxide and zinc oxide – that sit on the surface of the skin and reflect, as well as absorb, UV radiation.
 While physical UV filters can be found alone in sunscreens, they can also be used alongside chemical filters in a synergistic way to create very high-SPF, non-irritating sunscreens in light, breathable formulations.

 As they are usually thicker and whiter than a chemical sunscreen formula, it is easy to see where physical sunscreens have been applied and when they have rubbed off.
 This helps ensure sensitive areas are covered and protection levels better maintained.
 Physical UV filters are growing in popularity, as they can be less irritating for sensitive skin than certain chemical filters.